alexhaydock/pinewall/README.md

 ## What doesn't work?

+* IPv6 ruleset for nftables
+  * This definitely needs some work.
+I have a separate private repo that has my current live config in it and I have the rules working there, but the ones in this repo definitely need updating with the things I've learned about making IPv6 work well in a home network.
+  * One resource I'd recommend for now which shows off a good IPv6 nftables ruleset would be [this post on the Alpine wiki](https://wiki.alpinelinux.org/wiki/Linux_Router_with_VPN_on_a_Raspberry_Pi_(IPv6)#nftables).
+* DHCPv6
+  * Currently I'm using SLAAC for IPv6 address configuration on my VLANs and not DHCPv6 or DHCPv6-PD.
+I statically assign `/64` prefixes for each of my VLANs in my ISP's control panel and manually add these to the `radvd.conf` file to be advertised on those interfaces via Router Advertisements.
+  * I don't really have a need for DHCPv6 with this setup, but if I find a need in the future I will find a way to fit it into the current design.
 * UPnP
   * I thought about this but ended up making a conscious choice not to support it.
 STUN and other methods of NAT punching offer a much more reliable service for games etc. and a lot don't even bother with UPnP anymore.
 Plus it's a security risk.
 * Log monitoring and alerting